Basement flooding and seepage

 Using a sump pump

-Some houses have a sump pump, which redirects water away from the house to where it won't present a problem.
+Some houses have a sump pump, which takes water away from the house to where it won't be a problem.

 Sump pump tips: